 Income we receive from origination, structuring, closing, commitment and other upfront fees associated with investments in portfolio companies is treated as taxable income when received and accordingly, distributed to stockholders.
 For the three and six months ended June 30, 2011, there were no such fees.
-For the three and six months ended \$2,373,462 and \$2,400,962.
+For the three and six months ended June 30, 2010, these fees totaled \$2,373,462 and \$2,400,962.
 For financial reporting purposes, such fees are recorded as unearned income and accreted/amortized over the life of the respective investment.
 We anticipate earning additional upfront fees in the future and such fees may cause our taxable income to exceed our GAAP income, although the differences are expected to be temporary in nature.